abieler/ices-desktop/README.md

 --spicelib <path to cspice/lib/> ( * )
   Full path to the spice directory which contains the files cspice.a and csupport.a.

+  (your/path/to/ices-desktop/cspice/lib if you followed the installation instructions)

   Those files will then be copied into the 'lib' folder and compiled into a shared library (spice.so on linux, spice.dylib on OSX)

---kernelfile <full path to spice metafile>
+--kernelfile <full path to spice metafile> ( * )
-  Full path and file name to a spice metafile that contains the full list of spice kernels to be loaded for the calculations --> the spice routine will call furnsh(metafile) on this file.
+  Full path and file name to a spice metafile that contains the list of spice kernels to be loaded
+  --> the spice routine will call furnsh(metafile) on this file.

+--datafile <full path to DSMC output file> ( * ) specify the full path to the DSMC data file you want to be used for the LOS calculation.
+  A copy of this file will then be placed into the "tmpdir" specified above.
+If the AMPS file is not in the .h5 format, you will be asked if you want to convert it into .h5 --> this conversion is necessary, but it will overwrite previous .h5 files.

+--meshfile <full path to shape model .ply file>
+  A copy of the shape model .ply file will be put into the tmpdir.

 --clib <full path to custom c function definition>